Service on active duty military spouses

 Residence requirements for filing

 Individual states have different residency laws governing the filing for divorce.
 For that reason, you will need military divorce information pertinent to the state in which you are stationed when you want to file for divorce.
 Indeed the military divorce process is so complex, and military laws on divorce so confusing to the average person that military law attorneys truly are the best bet for you to get the military divorce help you need.
-Even if you are a military spouse, divorce laws are affected enough that you could benefit from a military divorce attorney or at least a civilian attorney specializing in military divorce.

 The Service members Civil Relief Act (SCRA) gives service members an additional 90 days to respond, and further states that if a deployed serviceman is prevented from defending his case in court, a divorce may be postponed indefinitely until the service member is back in the USA.
 In the event a service member who is deployed decides to let the divorce proceed, a military attorney may still be hired to defend his client in absentia.